hniemeyer/green_programming/README.md

 # Green Programming

-Example code for the NDC Techtown 2024 talk "Green Programming" by Tina Ulbrich and Hendrik Niemeyer.
+Example code for the NDC Techtown 2024 and Cpp On Sea 2025 talk "Green Programming" by Tina Ulbrich and Hendrik Niemeyer.